Migration to Memory Safe Code

 Automation: 100% for well-designed code built on top of the C++ STL; interactive for non-idiomatic C++.

-• extend applicability of CRAM to cover specific customer needs, such as low-level, C-style code fragments, code specialized for a non-mainstream (e.g., proprietary) compiler
+• Extend applicability of migration tool set to cover specific customer needs, such as low-level, C-style code fragments, code specialized for a non-mainstream (e.g., proprietary) compiler

-• provide a version of CRAM specializing in C++ refactoring (no Rust migration), with refactoring goals specified by customer
+• Provide C++ refactoring (no Rust migration), with refactoring goals specified by customer

 Distribution Statement ‘A’ (Approved for Public Release, Distribution Unlimited)